RajAditya01/Luxury-estate/README.md

 ## Overview

-XenonStack is a full-stack web application aimed at providing a seamless experience for users looking for vacation homes and rental properties.
+Luxury-estate is a full-stack web application aimed at providing a seamless experience for users looking for vacation homes and rental properties.
 With a focus on responsive design and user experience, it allows users to browse property listings, authenticate securely, and receive recommendations based on their history.

 ## Key Features